-This paper focuses on leukemias, with a primary emphasis on chronic myeloid leukemia (CML). \textbf{Leukemias} are a group of hematologic malignancies characterized by the abnormal proliferation of immature blood cells in the bone marrow.
-This uncontrolled growth hinders the maturation of normal hematopoietic cells, resulting in an accumulation of dysfunctional and often undifferentiated leukocytes.
+This paper focuses on leukemias, with a particular emphasis on chronic myeloid leukemia (CML). \textbf{Leukemias} are a group of hematologic malignancies characterized by the malignant proliferation of immature blood cells in the bone marrow.
+This uncontrolled growth impedes the maturation of healthy hematopoietic cells, leading to an accumulation of dysfunctional and often undifferentiated leukocytes.
 Leukemias can manifest in acute or chronic forms, depending on the rate of disease progression and the maturity of the leukemic cells.
-They are broadly classified into four main types: acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), chronic myeloid leukemia (CML), and chronic lymphocytic leukemia (CLL) (Arber \textit{et al.} \cite{aoh}).
-Acute leukemias involve rapidly growing, immature cells that require prompt treatment, while chronic leukemias are characterized by a more gradual accumulation of mature but abnormal cells.
-About $30\%$ of leukemia cases are classified as CML (Lin \textit{et al.} \cite{lms}).
-The clinical and biological manifestations of CML are caused by a driver mutation, the $t(9;22)(q34;q11)$ translocation, which leads to a truncated chromosome $22$, known as the Philadelphia chromosome.
-By this process, the BCR gene from chromosome $22$ and the ABL1 gene from chromosome $9$ are juxtaposed, creating the BCR-ABL1 fusion gene and BCR-ABL1 RNA transcripts, which are finally translated to fusion proteins with elevated tyrosine kinase activity.
-Tyrosine kinase activity confers leukemic cells a survival advantage, leading to clonal dominance of leukemic cells both in the bone marrow and in the peripheral blood.
-With 5-year overall survival rates ranging from $85$ to $95$ percent, the life expectancy of CML patients is now nearly equal to that of the general population for all ages (Breccia \textit{et al.} \cite{bes}).
-Tyrosine kinase inhibitors (TKIs), one of the most recent therapeutic alternatives, help achieve this outcome.
-The noteworthy enhancement of results can also be attributed to novel diagnostic techniques making early initial diagnosis and early detection of relapse possible by measurement of the BCR-ABL1 transcript levels (Arbore \textit{et al.} \cite{agd}).
-Still, not all patients respond well to therapy.
-CML can be medically classified in $3$ evolutive stages: the chronic, the accelerated and the acute or blast phase.
-While the chronic phase is the most common form and the majority of patients remain in the chronic phase, $1-1.5\%$ per year of these patients will develop the acute phase, which clinically and in terms of prognosis is even worse than acute leukemias (Hehlmann \cite{h}).
-The majority of these patients succumb in the first two months of diagnosis.
-Thus, predicting who will progress to the blast phase and predicting response to treatment is crucial in the clinic.
-Currently, we don’t have a universally accepted predictive model.
-In order to generate a highly predictive model, understanding and mathematically describing clonal hematopoiesis leading to CML is of high value and is necessary for further steps in the development of clinical artificial intelligence-based predictive models.
+They are broadly classified into four main types: acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), chronic myeloid leukemia (CML) and chronic lymphocytic leukemia (CLL) (Arber \textit{et al.} \cite{aoh}).
+Acute leukemias involve rapidly proliferating, immature cells that require immediate treatment, while chronic leukemias are characterized by a slower accumulation of mature but malignant cells.
+Approximately $30\%$ of leukemia cases are classified as CML (Lin \textit{et al.} \cite{lms}).
+The clinical and biological manifestations of CML are caused by a specific mutation: the $t(9;22)(q34;q11)$ translocation, which results in a truncated chromosome $22$ known as the Philadelphia chromosome.
+This translocation fuses the BCR gene from chromosome $22$ with the ABL1 gene from chromosome $9$, creating the BCR-ABL1 fusion gene.
+The resultant BCR-ABL1 RNA transcripts are translated into fusion proteins with elevated tyrosine kinase activity, conferring a survival advantage to leukemic cells and leading to clonal dominance in both the bone marrow and peripheral blood.
+With 5-year overall survival rates ranging from $85\%$ to $95\%$, the life expectancy of CML patients is now nearly equivalent to that of the general population across all ages (Breccia \textit{et al.} \cite{bes}).
+This remarkable improvement is largely due to the advent of tyrosine kinase inhibitors (TKIs), as well as advances in diagnostic techniques that enable early diagnosis and detection of relapse through the measurement of BCR-ABL1 transcript levels (Arbore \textit{et al.} \cite{agd}).
+However, not all patients respond well to therapy.
+CML can be medically classified into three phases: chronic, accelerated and acute or blast phase.
+While the chronic phase is the most common form and the majority of patients remain in this phase, approximately $1-1.5\%$ per year of these patients progress to the acute/blast phase, which is clinically and prognostically more severe than acute leukemias (Hehlmann \cite{h}).
+Most of these patients succumb within the first two months of diagnosis.
+Therefore, predicting who will progress to the blast phase and who will respond to treatment is crucial in clinical practice.
+Currently, a universally accepted predictive model does not exist.
+To develop a highly predictive model, it is essential to understand and mathematically describe the clonal hematopoiesis that leads to CML.
+This knowledge is critical for advancing clinical artificial intelligence-based predictive models.